Autoimmune Disease Hero Image

 Malfunction of the immune system, inflammation that does not distinguish between self and non-self

-"The most important function the immune system should have,
+"The most important function of the immune system,

 Immune System